Montori86/Weather-App/README.md

 It is an App that can tell you the weather in real time of the flirt in the world you want!.
 :sunny: :umbrella: :cloud:
-# Instalation:
+# Instalation: :wrench:
 📝 Do a npm install to view the application.

-# Technologies used:
+# Technologies used: :computer:

 Javascript.